madmachineio/docs/docs/base/guide/library.md

 ## How to use a library

 Let's see how you could use the libraries.
-We will use the library `MadLed` created above.
+You will use the library `MadLed` created above.

 ### Add dependencies

+At first, you need to create a new executable project.
 After you create a project, you will need to add the dependencies to it.

 All our libraries are stored on Github.
-You could find it [here](https://github.com/madmachineio/MadLed).
+You could find the library MadLed [here](https://github.com/madmachineio/MadLed).
 In main branch, click **Code** and you will get a drop-down menu.
 Click the button to **copy** the URL.

 ![get the location of the library](img/github.png)